 Your diet and activities can cause type 2 diabetes.
 Unhealthy food, sluggish behavior, and an inactive lifestyle create type 2 diabetes.
 The excellent news is that type 2 diabetes is not a fatal disease.
 Studies and research have revealed that you can avoid type 2 diabetes by modifying your lifestyle – consuming a healthy diet and performing regular physical activity.

 How to avoid type 2 diabetes?

-A healthy lifestyle is a key to several health-related problems that ultimately cause diabetes.
+A healthy lifestyle is key to several health-related problems that ultimately cause diabetes.
 Your diet, physical activities, and monitoring your blood sugar levels is your first step.
 A lifestyle change also includes losing weight, which often becomes the root cause of type 2 diabetes.

 It is better to consult your dietitian or nutritionist for a healthy diet.
-They can tell you the correct course of action and make a diet that you must follow for the rest of your life.
+They can tell you the correct course of action and make a diet you must follow for the rest of your life.
 The general rule is to eat fewer calories and say no to refined carbs like bakery items and sweets.
 By consuming more fiber, vegetables, and fruits, you can keep your sugar levels under control.

 Daily exercise keeps your body active.
 You must exercise frequently and moderately to control or prevent type 2 diabetes.
-Start with warming up and incorporating light exercises and physical activities like running, jogging, or swimming daily for about 30 minutes to strengthen and improve your heart and hormones that contribute to insulin use.
+Start warming up and incorporating light exercises and physical activities like running, jogging, or swimming for about 30 minutes to strengthen and improve your heart and hormones that contribute to insulin use.